Benefits Renewal Merge

 This topic covers configuration details, how to enter coverage counts and how to run the merge.
 There is also a demo video included.

-For a video demonstration on how to run the Benefits Renewal Merge and created the Benefits Renewal Workbook, also see Learning how: Creating a Benefits Renewal Workbook.
+For a video demonstration on how to run the Benefits Renewal Merge and create the Benefits Renewal Workbook, also see Learning how: Creating a Benefits Renewal Workbook.

 Configuration